gatkinso/challenge/README.md

 https://my.cdash.org/index.php?project=Challenge

 # Overview
 This project is an unsolicited entry for an employment code challenge I found online.
-While I am not applying for the job (yet), the challenge looked interesting enough just to do in order to learn something new.... in this case actually learning how to implement a REST API using Flask, and integrate it with other programming languages.
+While I am not applying for the job (yet), the challenge looked interesting enough just to do in order to learn something new.... in this case actually learning how to implement a REST API, Flask, and integrate it with other programming languages.
 Also, learn how to integrate with Travis-CI, codecov.io, and CDash.

+Most of these things I did not know before starting this project!
+I'm a C++ man.
+This other stuff... all new to me.

 # Agent
 This project is an Application Performance Monitoring (APM) middleware library for Python.
 It will preprocess both the request and response side of a REST API exchange, and create various telemetry about the exchange.